Patricia English

-Patricia English (October 1931 – 13 August 2016) was an American born, British television actress.
+Patricia English (October 1931 – 13 August 2016) was a British television actress.

 Early years

 English was born Patricia Anne Shippam in Detroit, Michigan.
 Patricia Anne Fox was her maiden name and Patricia is of English parents who happened to be in America at that time.

 Career

 She appeared in various episodes of television series such as Mogul, Department S, The Champions, The Avengers, and The Rat Catchers.

 Personal life

 English wed Desmond Alfred Cohen in 1960, and they remained married until his death in 2000.
 She gave up acting to concentrate on her marriage, which was childless.
-English was a natural redhead who spent part of her retirement running a guest house in Truro, Cornwall.
+English spent part of her retirement running a guest house in Truro, Cornwall.